taurgis/sfccdx/README.md

-  attribute:get [options]                     Fetch all information about a given standard or custom attribute. attribute:delete [options]                  Delete a custom attribute on an object. attribute:push [options]                    Push a custom attribute to an object. attributegroup:get [options]                Fetch all information about a given attribute group. attributegroup:delete [options]             Delete a Attribute Group from an object. attributegroup:push [options]               Push a Attribute Group to an object. attributegroup:assignment:delete [options]  Delete a Attribute Group from an object. help [command]                              display help for command
+  attribute:get [options]                     Fetch all information about a given standard or custom attribute. attribute:delete [options]                  Delete a custom attribute on an object. attribute:push [options]                    Push a custom attribute to an object. attributegroup:get [options]                Fetch all information about a given Attribute Group. attributegroup:delete [options]             Delete a Attribute Group from an object. attributegroup:push [options]               Push a Attribute Group to an object. attributegroup:assignment:delete [options]  Delete a Attribute Group assignment. help [command]                              display help for command
   ```